 On Tuesday mayor Tom Butt called the new city council to order for the first time.
 On the agenda: electing a vice mayor, disbanding the Public Safety and Finance standing committees, and removing the time limits on debate for council members.
 Butt, a long-time council member, started out on a light note.
-“Nobody is to…
+“Nobody is to call me Madam Mayor,” he said to laughs from the dais and the crowd.
+Despite his warning, a few people stuttered, used to referring to…

 Richmond’s 2014 election was defined by Chevron Corp.’s failed effort to get their favored candidates elected despite spending more than $3 million through an array of independent expenditure committees.
 Some have raised concerns about coordination between political candidates and these committees.